ccnlab/kinase/sims/kinase/README.md

 With discrete spiking, the *only* way to be sensitive to more detailed correlations in pre-post spiking activity is to compute the average of the products!
 This entails significant computational cost in updating the average on a per-synapse, per-spike basis, but at least we should be able to do it per-spike and not every cycle, using the ISI values on Send and Recv neurons to optimize computation.

 This raises the second most important question: how to actually compute the synaptic calcium signal in the first place.
 This requires making a simplified model of the allosteric NMDA receptor.

+# KinaseAMax

+This is the most abstract, pragmatic starting model, using same SS, S, M cascading running-average computation on top of synaptic Ca computed directly from NMDA channels and VmDend, etc (same as used for driving good activation dynamics).
+Learning automatically happens at end of ThetaCycle.

+Versions are noted by their Go emer/axon tag (bumping to 1.3.1 as start of the Kinase era).

+## v1.3.1

+* Urakubo-matching allosteric NMDA dynamics do NOT work well for soft bistability dynamic -- Inhib causes too much noise, like synaptic failure.
+May work well at larger scale.
+Sticking with `Tau = 100, MgC = 1, ITau = 1` (disabled).
+Also `SnmdaDeplete` and `SeiDeplete` off -- also major source of noise, as discussed here: https://github.com/emer/axon/issues/28#issuecomment-1032297427

+* First thing I tried worked really well: Basic default `40/10/40` taus for `CaM, CaP, CaD` cascade, `DScale=0.93`, `MinLrn=0.02`, `Lrate.Base=0.005`.

+* `Jca` is pretty diffuse across all neurons -- not very discriminative from the recv side.  natural magnitudes around 5-10, which then translates to similar scale in Ca.

+* `SnmdaO` is highly distinctive -- filter on this for winnowing synapses to update (very convenient given sender-based approach).
+Need to init Ca's all to 0 in final WtFmDWt, exclude updating Ca for anything with straight below-thr on sender AvgS, AvgM.
+Note that filtering based on ISI = -1 did not seem to work -- excludes first spike data.

+* Overall, the pattern of weight change across recv neurons is very homogenous -- really need more of a postsynaptic selection factor.
+VGCC?

 # Urakubo